sigmorphon/2024InflectionST/README.md

 go	went	V;PST
 see	saw	V;PST
 ```
+- **Note**: To avoid server errors, please post your request in 100 lemma-tags sets bunches.

 ## oracle/CheckForms (POST)
 You use this endpoint when you want to check predictions of your model.
 It's important to note that your predictions, whether wrong or correct, will be counted separately.